drshika/drshika.github.io/_posts/2022-03-03-Microsoft-Research-Internship.md

 > Hi Drshika,
 >
->My name is <researcher two> and I am one of the organizers of the Microsoft Research Internship program.
+>My name is (researcher two) and I am one of the organizers of the Microsoft Research Internship program.
 I was wondering if you had time this week for a quick meeting?
 Some of the work you are interested in pursuing overlaps with my current research efforts.
 I would love to meet you and hear more about your work and interests.

-January 19, 2022- Got another email from a researcher for a quick follow up chat:
+January 19, 2022- Got another email from a researcher for a quick follow-up chat:

 > Hi Drshika,
 >
->I am part of the undergrad intern program and I was wondering if you would have some free time to chat today or tomorrow?
+>I am part of the undergrad intern program, and I was wondering if you would have some free time to chat today or tomorrow?

 Jan 28, 2022 - Some people I was talking to got their offers!